ialonsolinares/Advanced-SQL-Templates/README.md

 # Advanced-SQL-Templates
-Examples on advanced SQL queries to learn and apply
+Examples on advanced SQL queries to learn how to make long queries and solve specific circunstances that you, as a data analyst, will eventually encounter